joshgerdes/jekyll-uno/_drafts/azure-arc-bridge-implementing-and-testing.md

 ### Overview

-The Azure Arc resource bridge allows for VM (Virtual Machine) self-servicing and management of on-premises Azure Stack HCI and VMWare virtualized workloads, supporting both Linux and Windows.
+The Azure Arc resource bridge allows for VM _(Virtual Machine)_ self-servicing and management of on-premises Azure Stack HCI and VMWare virtualized workloads, supporting both Linux and Windows.

-Along with normal integration of Azure Arc workloads, such as support for Azure Policy.
+Along with normal integration of Azure Arc workloads, such as support for Azure Policy and Azure extensions, Defender for Cloud support.
 The Azure Arc resource bridge offers the following self-service functionality direct from the Microsoft Azure portal, offering a single pane of a glass of your workloads, whether they exist on-premises or in Azure:

 * Start, stop and restart a virtual machine
 * Control access and add Azure tags